ICRS (Corneal Ring) Implantation: When It's Done and How It Works

 How ICRS Surgery Is Performed

-- The surgeon then creates small openings at the outer edge of the cornea using a femtosecond laser.
+- The surgeon creates small openings at the outer edge of the cornea using a femtosecond laser.

 - The ring segments are inserted into these channels.